-- Please submit an online application.
+- Complete an online application.

-- A copy of passport.
+- Submit a copy of the student’s passport.

-- The Admissions Committee will consider Upper School applicants with TOEFL scores of 80-89, but students will need one prior year in a US school
+- The Admissions Committee will consider Upper School applicants with TOEFL scores of 80-89, but students will need one prior year in a US school.

-- Math and English Student Evaluation Forms.
+- Submit Math and English Student Evaluation Forms.
 The forms are electronically sent to the applicant’s current Math and English teachers from the online application.